kevinboone/cpicom/README.md

 ## CPICOM shell commands

-The built-in commands are: `rename`, `type`, `erase`, `dir`, `yrecv`, `stat`, `dump`, `format`, and `setdef`.
-All except the last two can be abbreviated to the first three characters.
-For compatibility with CP/M commands that may be provided as executable programs, all the built-in commands use CP/M syntax, which is comparatively unfamiliar to most people under the age of 50.
+The built-in commands are: `cls`, `rename`, `type`, `erase`, `dir`, `yrecv`, `ysend`, `stat`, `dump`, `format`, `setdef`, and `quit`.
+Most can be abbreviated to the first three characters, as is the case for real CP/M.  For compatibility with CP/M commands that may be provided as executable programs, all the built-in commands use CP/M syntax, which is comparatively unfamiliar to most people under the age of 50.

 For example, to rename file X to file Y, both on drive A:, you need: